On growth rate and contact homology: Hyperbolicity and exponential growth rate

-Let $\Lambda_0$ be the set of primitive free homotopy classes that correspond to periodic orbits in $M_0$ and do not represent a homotopy class in a torus $T_k, k=1\dots N$.
-All the Reeb periodic orbits with homotopy class in $\Lambda_0$ are non-degenerate.
-As there is no contractible periodic orbits, the associated partial contact homology is well defined.
+Let $\Lambda_0$ be the set of primitive free homotopy classes that correspond to periodic orbits in $M_0$ and do not represent a homotopy class in a torus $T_k$ for $k=1,\dots, N$.
+All the periodic Reeb orbits with homotopy class in $\Lambda_0$ are non-degenerate.
+As there are no contractible periodic orbits, the associated partial contact homology is well defined.

-There exists $C>0$ such that all periodic orbits in $M_0$ associated to a $k$-periodic point of the first return map $h_1$ have a period smaller that $kC$.
+There exists $C>0$ such that all periodic orbits in $M_0$ associated to a $k$-periodic point of the first return map $h_1$ have a period smaller than $kC$.

-\begin{lemma} For all $a\in \Lambda_0$, $\dim(HC^a_*(V,\alpha))\geq 1$.
-In addition, if $a$ is associated to $k$-periodic points, for all $L>kC$ the map $HC^a_{\leq L}(V,\alpha)\to HC^a_*(V,\alpha)$ has a rank greater than $1$. \end{lemma}
+\begin{lemma} For all $\eta\in \Lambda_0$, $\dim(HC^{[\eta]}_*(M,\alpha_n))\geq 1$.
+In addition, if $\eta$ is associated to $k$-periodic points, for all $L>kC$ the map $HC^{[\eta]}_{\leq L}(M,\alpha_n)\to HC^{[\eta]}_*(M,\alpha_n)$ has a rank greater than $1$. \end{lemma}